-If no other function is active, you can quickly and directly edit wireframe geometry without interacting with a dialog box.
+If no other function is active, you can edit wireframe geometry without interacting with a dialog box.
 In Mastercam, we call this top-level editing.
 In this exercise, you use this feature to edit lines and arcs in ATTRIBUTES.mcam.